HM Prison Leicester: Campaign for reform

 In 2000, The Guardian newspaper highlighted calls for the prison's reform following the tragic discovery of two prisoners found hanging in the same cell.
 The newspaper reported that seven years earlier in 1993, Inquest, a charity which campaigns for the families of people who die in custody, had described HMP Leicester as the "suicide capital of the prison system".

 In 2001 Leicester again hit headlines as a 'failing prison' and David Ramsbotham, HM Chief Inspector of Prisons, declared that it should be shut down.

 In 2004 the Prison Reform Trust described Leicester as one of the most overcrowded prisons in the country, and suggested that its true design capacity was around 200.

 In November 2006 an inspection report from the Chief Inspector of Prisons criticised Leicester Prison after nine inmates died there in a 28-month period.
 Continued overcrowding and poor health at the prison were also highlighted.

-The prison in 2014
+The prison in 2023

-Leicester is a local prison for adult males, sentenced and on remand from the local courts.
-The main living accommodation is a long rectangular cell block with four landings, with full integral sanitation and in cell electricity.
+According to a 2023 inspection report by HM Inspectorate of Prisons:

-Employment for inmates at the prison centres around Education, Kitchen and Domestic Cleaners.
-Education at Leicester Prison is provided by People Plus(2018 to date) and is mainly focused on vocational and foundation subjects.
-The prison also has a library provision, gym and chaplaincy covering a variety of faiths.
+HMP Leicester is a small reception prison, the main purpose of which is to serve the courts of Leicester and elsewhere in the East Midlands.
+Holding up to 348 adult men, almost all on a single wing, the prison experiences many of the operational pressures inherent in its function.
+For example, it receives almost 1,500 new prisoners directly from the community each year, some 40% of whom are held on remand or awaiting sentence, and the daily movement of prisoners in and out of the establishment is considerable.
+The prison also holds a significant number of prisoners who are foreign nationals.